|Delta Virtual Airlines STAFF ROSTER|

 Assistant Chief Pilot (MD-88)

-When Tony is not flight simming, his hobbies include many forms of PC gaming (Rocket League being the favorite), and watching sports such as racing, MLB, NHL, and football.
+When Tony is not flight simming, his hobbies include many forms of PC gaming (League of Legends being the favorite), and watching sports such as racing, MLB, NHL, and football.
+He is also a Twitch streamer and has built an awesome community of folks from that!

 Assistant Director of Events

-Delta Virtual Airlines 2006 (Golgotha v8.6) Copyright © 2004 - 2019 Global Virtual Airlines Group.
+Delta Virtual Airlines 2006 (Golgotha v10.6) Copyright © 2004 - 2023 Global Virtual Airlines Group.
 All Rights Reserved.
-(Build 691)For flight simulation purposes only.
+(Build 867.1)For flight simulation purposes only.
 Not a commercial website.
 In no way are we affiliated with Delta Air Lines, its affiliates, or any other airline.
 All logos, images, and trademarks remain the property of their respective owners.
 Delta Virtual Airlines is a non-profit entity engaged in providing an avenue for flight simulation enthusiasts.